EWI Logo on Product Example

 By James Cruz, EWI

-My first job out of college at Honda of America Manufacturing was a dream come true – the chance to play with robots and build cars!
+My first job out of college at Honda of America Manufacturing was a dream come true—the chance to play with robots and build cars!
 They handed me several crisp, white uniforms on day 1.
 Within that first week on the production line, however, I had soiled my pretty white pants with a huge, black, gooey streak of gunk.
 I had formally been introduced to one of the adhesive sealants used in automobile assembly.

 Over my decade at Honda, I grew to understand what a pain adhesives can be in production, seeming so often to end up everywhere except where they’re wanted!
-They’re expensive and have limited shelf lives.
+They’re expensive and have limited shelf life.
 Year-in-year-out, they were one of the top reasons for downtime in my department because they coated proximity switches or clamps and caused equipment issues.

-How to join dissimilar materials is one of the most common questions we get at EWI.
-In the aerospace industry, that might be Ti-6242 to Ti-5111.
-Among medical device makers, maybe Nitinol to stainless steel.
-But in both of those industries as well as others, clients ask us about polymer-to-metal bonding.
-Because at EWI, we have demonstrated the process of direct joining of polymers to metals with incredible results.
+“How to join dissimilar materials” is one of the most common questions we get at EWI.
+In aerospace engineering applications, those tricky-to-stick materials might be Ti-6242 and Ti-5111.
+In medical device engineering applications, maybe Nitinol and stainless steel.
+In both of those industries as well as others, clients ask us about polymer-to-metal bonding because we specialize in that.
+At EWI, we have demonstrated the processes of direct-joining metals and plastics with incredible results.

-• The second process is to melt the polymer into the functionalized metal surface.
+The second process is to melt the polymer into the functionalized metal surface.
 This requires both force and heat, which cause flow into the microfeatures.
-We have used two different methods for heating with similar results.
-The first is through transmission laser heater.
-A 1µm continuous laser is shined through the polymer to the metal surface to heat it.
-The second method uses an induction coil to heat the metal and thus also the polymer at the interface.
-Both methods employ compression to encourage the viscous melt to fill the metallic microfeatures.
+EWI’s engineers have used two different methods for heating with similar results.
+Both methods employ compression to encourage the viscous melt to fill the metallic microfeatures: